Ryan526/Change_SDE_connections/README.md

 LIMITATIONS: This script works for OSA and when the DEFAULT user added the original .SDE data to the map.

 NEEDS:
-Create connections using arcpy.CreateArcSDEConnectionFile_management up front to ensure new connections will be uniform Add else statements for files with no .SDE connections Add else statements for errors list connections that were not changed
+Create connections using arcpy.CreateArcSDEConnectionFile_management up front to ensure new connections will be uniform and that connections can be accessed.
+I got around this by creating connection files on a networked drive and mapped all new connections to those.
+Add else statements for files with no .SDE connections Add else statements for errors
+List connections that were not changed